zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** UpdateLDAPProvider([UpdateLDAPProviderRequest](#updateldapproviderrequest))
 [UpdateLDAPProviderResponse](#updateldapproviderresponse)

-Change an existing ldap identity provider in the organisation
+Change an existing LDAP identity provider in the organisation